grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 As for `authorization`, we do not have anything specific to say about it other than that it is an object of a class that we do not have yet.
-In order to proceed, let us pretend that we have such a class.
+In order to proceed, let's pretend that we have such a class.
 How do we call it?
 The instance name is `authorization`, so it is quite straightforward to name the class `Authorization` and instantiate it in the simplest way we can think of: